St. Johns County Naturalist Programs

 Where: Butler Park East, 5860 A1A South, St. Augustine

-Details: Join St. Johns County Parks Naturalist Kelly Ussia in being good stewards of our beaches and participate in a cleanup at Vilano Beach.
+Details: Join us and help be good stewards of our beaches by participating in a cleanup at the Pier.
 All necessary supplies will be provided.
-Just bring water and wear sunscreen and clothes appropriate for being on the beach.
-This event is FREE and pre-registration is not required.
-Vilano Beach Cleanup Details.
-For more info, contact Kelly Ussia at firstname.lastname@example.org or 904.209.0335.
+Participants are encouraged to bring water and wear sunscreen and clothes appropriate for the beach.
+This event is free and registration is required.
+Register here.
+For more information, contact Kelly Ussia at firstname.lastname@example.org or 904.209.0335.

 To provide St. Johns County residents and visitors with opportunities to become better educated about the wilderness systems, historical relevance and sharing St. Johns County's Blue and Green-Ways areas along side the natural communities, mutually benefiting from each other.

 To provide opportunities for the visitors and citizens of St. Johns County to experience and learn about our local natural and historical areas, creating a deeper connection while supporting sustainable communities that work with the Earth's natural systems.

 Goals and Values

 - Education: Offering programs that teach individuals and groups about our environment, flora and fauna, local history, and the interaction between natural systems and the developed world.
 These programs are designed to foster connections with the environment by dispelling fears and fables and empowering individuals with knowledge, safe wilderness practices, and positive experiences.

 - Exploration: Come kayak and hike through our Green- and Blue-way spaces with a trained naturalist.
 Develop a life-long connection with the environment while exploring our passive parks and waterways.
 Offering group and individual tours, special events and programs.
 Public and private, day and overnight trips can be arranged seasonally.